Gorgios/advent-2022/README.md

 #### Day 6
 * Interesting puzzle.
 I went declarative way, but I know that I could make it working faster by iterating in loop and using slicing window technique.
 However, execution took 20 ms, so who worry ;)

+#### Day 7
+* Exercise took more time than I expected, because on first attempt I tried to solve it using map.
+After some debugging I realized that two dirs can contains directory with same name (shame on me), so I created simple data structure to solve this problem :)